Emmanuel-Sumia/packet-tracer-labs/README.md

 ## Protocols Implemented
 - Static Routing
 - OSPF (Open Shortest Path First)
-- EIGRP (Enhanced Interior Gateway Routing Protocol) ( In progress )
+- EIGRP (Enhanced Interior Gateway Routing Protocol)
 - BGP (Border Gateway Protocol)  (In progress)

 Each protocol was and will be configured separately on the same topology to compare behavior, scalability, and routing decisions.